hay2202/Student-Course-System/README.md

 ### 2. Create the Database schema:
 use SQL script provided "createDBschema.sql" for creating the database schema.

+the DB should be configure on localhost:3306. username = root.

 ### 3. Build the Project:
 ```bash
 mvn clean install